ABOUT

 Stakeholder and Community-Engaged

-Prioritized in all decisions with a focus on California’s impacted, disadvantaged, low-income, and tribal communities.
+Built-in and ensured at all stages of the process with a focus on California’s impacted, low-income and tribal communities.

 Aligned with State Interests